 On the All Apps screen available from the Favorites tray, notice the Settings icon.
-This brings you to the Settings screens for your tablet, where you can adjust things like network, sound, and account settings, among many others.
+This brings you to the Settings screens for your phone, where you can adjust things like network, sound, and account settings, among many others.

 TIP: You can use Quick Settings to toggle Wi-Fi, change display brightness, and more.
-To open Quick Settings, swipe down from the top right corner of any screen.
+To open Quick Settings, swipe down with two fingers from the top of any screen.
+Or, swipe down with one finger to pull down the notification shade, and touch the Quick Settings icon at the top right.

-At the top of the screen you'll find Google Search, which lets you search your tablet or the Internet.
+At the top of the screen you'll find Google Search, which lets you search your phone or the Internet.
 Touch Google to type your search terms, or the J Microphone icon to speak them; you can also say "Google" and your query to activate a voice search.